gazebosim/docs/rotary/install_ubuntu_src.md

 # Source Installation on Ubuntu

-These instructions apply to Ubuntu Noble (24.04).
+These instructions apply to Ubuntu Noble (24.04) and Ubuntu Resolute (26.04).

 ## Install tools